alexandrewolff/totem-token/README.md

 ## Environment

 Truffle has been used for that project.
-It is recommended that you make any truffle command call with `npx truffle` to use the correct truffle version.
+It is recommended that you make any truffle command call with `npx truffle` to use the correct version.

 Make sure you rename `.env.example` to `.env` and fill its fields.